 Try to stick as much as possible to honey and Stevia, since both are alkalizing.
 If you wish to use sugar, then go for brown rice syrup, turbinado raw sugar, or maple syrup.
 They are less acidifying than ‘regular’ table sugar.

 3. Bleached flour

-In the Save Our Bones Program wheat is listed as an acidifying food, but that doesn’t mean you can’t have it.
+In the Osteoporosis Reversal Program wheat is listed as an acidifying food, but that doesn’t mean you can’t have it.
 However, I urge you to stay away from bleached flour.

 We all know that wheat is not white, yet for some mysterious reason, flour manufacturers seem to think that it should be.
 So applying their skewed logic, the ‘logical’ solution is to bleach it using toxic and acidifying chemicals such as chlorine dioxide or benzoyl peroxide.